AI Use Cases/Professional Services

 Automated Workflow Execution

 For HR teams, the shift is immediate.
 Instead of reacting to resignations, you receive a weekly dashboard ranking consultants by flight risk, with automated alerts when someone crosses a threshold.
 You stop guessing which conversations matter and start acting on data: a partner can see that a high-performer is being under-utilized and proactively reassign them; compensation teams can flag stagnation before it triggers departure; engagement managers can ensure client-facing consultants maintain relationship breadth.
-The system doesn't replace judgment - it removes the manual labor of cross-referencing four systems and surfaces the signals that predict departure 60-90 days in advance.
+The system doesn't replace judgment - it removes the manual labor of cross-referencing four systems and surfaces the signals early enough for the retention move to still matter.

 A Systems-Level Fix